Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

 When you eat foods high in glucose, large amounts of insulin are needed to bring your blood sugar back down into safe ranges.
 When too much insulin is released, you need cortisol to help raise your blood sugar back into a healthy range.
 Now imagine this dance between cortisol and insulin occurring every time you eat.
 This is the start of the yo-yo effect on your blood sugar.

 Remember, cortisol is released in times of stress.
 Adrenal fatigue is caused by high levels of stress.
 So, if your blood sugar is having large swings from high to low every time you eat, your brain is going to interpret this as stress!
 If this happens over the long term, the continuous secretion of cortisol can cause adrenal fatigue.

 The obvious solution to this problem is to stop eating refined or processed carbohydrates.
 That’s why most diet plans aimed at weight loss will have you decrease your carbohydrate intake.
 The lowered amount of carbohydrates will likely be replaced with proteins as protein helps you to feel full for longer.

 But sometimes, adding more protein to your diet can cause fatigue.

 How can protein cause fatigue?

-Gluconeogenesis occurs after you have decreased the number of carbohydrates consumed.
-For most people, carbohydrates are the main fuel used to power the body.
-When that fuel source starts to run low (by consciously decreasing the number of carbs in your diet) your body needs to a new way to refuel.
-Enter gluconeogenesis.
+Gluconeogenesis occurs after you have decreased your carbohydrate intake and increased your protein intake.
+For most people, carbohydrates are the main fuel used to power their body.
+When that fuel source starts to run low – like when you consciously decrease the number of carbs in your diet – your body needs to a new way to get glucose to your brain.

 Unfortunately, gluconeogenesis can become problematic.
 Do you remember how carbohydrates cause fluctuations in blood sugar?
 Which then causes fluctuations in cortisol levels.
 Which then causes fatigue.
 Well, the same problem can occur when you decrease carbohydrates but increase protein.
 This is how too much protein intake can cause fatigue.